An external view of the Met Office building at night.

 Areas of expertise:

-• Software development for climate monitoring systems (python, sql, git, javascript)
+• Software development of the UK climate monitoring system

 My Publications - Kendon, M